ebi-gene-expression-group/tertiary_workflows_docs/docs/scripts_for_r_packages.rst

 Use 'env' to locate the Rscript binary in the hash-bang:

 .. highlight:: bash
     #!/usr/bin/env Rscript
-.. highlight:: none

 Then load the package 'optparse' (for option parsing) and the common functions package:

 .. highlight:: R
     suppressPackageStartupMessages(require(optparse))
     suppressPackageStartupMessages(require(workflowscriptscommon))
-.. highlight:: none

 Note the use of suppressPackageStartupMessages to make sure we don't ouput more junk to stdout than we need to.

 .. highlight:: R
     option_list = list(
       make_option(
         c("-d", "--data-dir"),
         action = "store",
         default = NA,
         type = 'character',
         help = "Directory containing the matrix.mtx, genes.tsv, and barcodes.tsv files provided by 10X.
 A vector or named vector can be given in order to load several data directories.
 If a named vector is given, the cell barcode names will be prefixed with the name."
       ),
       make_option(
         c("-o", "--output-object-file"),
         action = "store",
         default = NA,
         type = 'character',
         help = "File name in which to store serialized R matrix object."
       )
     )
-.. highlight:: none

 *******************